alexiswl/pCNVScan2/README.md

 # pCNVScan2
 A tool for computing Copy Number Variation in polyploid genomes.
 New version in python 3.
+Current version : 2.0.1 (sept 2017)

 # Instalation